employee advocacy platforms vs social media tools

 However, issues arise when scaling your program.

-You’ll need a way to segment your content to get it to the right people, for example by seniority, department, or region.
+You’ll need a way to segment your content to get it to the right people, such as by seniority, department, or region.

 But that’s not to say it’s not worth testing employee advocacy this way!

-It can be a great method for gauging employees interest, while supporting your organic social media strategy on a smaller scale.
+It can be a great method for gauging employee interest while supporting your organic social media strategy on a smaller scale.

 Below is a great example from Bolt, a software company.
 Employer Branding Manager Kadi launched an employee advocacy program using their existing tools: Slack for communications and Excel for tracking data.